 - Persons with close contact with a confirmed COVID-19 case should quarantine at home for 14 days after last exposure (even if test result is negative).
 Based on local circumstances and resources, this time frame can be reduced to 10 days after last exposure, or 7 days after last exposure with a negative test result.
 Fully vaccinated persons are exempt from this recommendation.

 - Persons returning from domestic or international travel should remain at home or in a comparable setting and self-quarantine for 10 days after travel (7 days if the posttravel test result is negative).
-Fully vaccinated persons are exempt from this recommendation.
+Fully vaccinated persons and those who tested positive in the past 3 months and met isolation-discontinuation criteria are exempt from this recommendation.

 A quarantine or stay-at-home period of 14 days after travel or last contact (with or without testing) nearly eliminates transmission risk but may be not be practical in all situations and compliance may be difficult.
-A fully vaccinated health care worker with a high-risk patient exposure does not need to be excluded from work; however, a 14-day exclusion may still be considered for those with a weakened immune system.
+A fully vaccinated health care worker with a high-risk patient exposure does not need to be excluded from work but should complete 2 viral tests collected immediately and then again 5 to 7 days after exposure.
 Health care worker (regardless of vaccination status) with a known travel- or community-associated exposure (where quarantine is recommended for unvaccinated persons) should be excluded from work for 14 days after their last exposure.
 Of note, health care workers in either of the above situations are not required to quarantine outside of the workplace if they meet the criteria below.
 The aforementioned alternative strategies do not eliminate all risk.
 See Testing for pretravel and posttravel testing recommendations.

 Persons without a known exposure risk but with potential unrecognized exposure in the community should observe social distancing and self-observe (remain alert for symptoms); an employer may choose to apply the aforementioned stricter recommendations to these persons as well.